starting fresh and archiving old blog posts

 i already had a blog with posts, but i archived all of those posts, because they felt too professional or formal for something that was supposed to be a personal website.

 originally, i was going to just delete them from my website and back them up to

-of the stuff i wrote, so i figured i should keep them up. unfortunately, my new
+some of the stuff i wrote, so i figured i should keep them up. unfortunately,

-headings, so i can't create anchor links without writing plain HTML. this meant
+ids for headings, so i can't create anchor links without writing plain HTML.

-that all of the anchor links in my old blog posts were broken, which was another
+this meant that all of the anchor links in my old blog posts were broken, which

-reason i wanted to delete all of the old ones, because i don't have the energy
+was another reason i wanted to delete all of the old ones, because i don't have

-to update them all, and it wouldn't make my website fun to maintain anymore.
+the energy to update them all, and it wouldn't make my website fun to maintain

 i also wanted to simplify the css a bit, to kind of match my new approach to blogging, so getting rid of old tables, images, and random block elements was nice, because that meant that i could get rid of the css rules i had to write for them.